csmertx/csmertx.github.io/content/pad.md

 > csmertx.com is not affiliated with the 🔗 [Wounded Warrior Project](https://www.woundedwarriorproject.org/).

-> Donation button leads to the WWP because I believe in the message.
+> Donation buttons lead to the Wounded Warrior Project, and Archive.org because I believe in those organizations.